awsdocs/aws-step-functions-developer-guide/doc_source/procedure-cw-metrics.md

 | --- | --- |
 |  `LambdaFunctionArn`  |  The ARN of the Lambda function\.  |

+**Note**
+Lambda Function Metrics are emitted for Task states that specify the Lambda function ARN in the ` Resource` field\.
+Task states that use `"Resource": "arn:aws:states:::lambda:invoke"` emit Service Integration Metrics instead\.
+For more information, see [Invoke Lambda with Step Functions](connect-lambda.md)\.

 ## Service Integration Metrics<a name="cloudwatch-step-functions-service-integration-metrics"></a>

 The `AWS/States` namespace includes the following metrics for Step Functions service integrations\.
-For more information, see [Service Integrations with AWS Step Functions ](concepts-service-integrations.md)\.
+For more information, see [Using AWS Step Functions with other services](concepts-service-integrations.md)\.

 |  Metric  |  Description  |